Disneyland Paris: Disney Junior Dream Factory

 In July 2021, Disneyland Paris launched a new show, Disney Junior Dream Factory, which lasts 20 minutes and whose theme is 'dare to believe in your dreams and they will come true'.
 A French sign language version of the show is presented every weekend.

 Together

 In July 2023, Disneyland Paris introduced its new show 'Together' which includes Dory, Coco, Buzz Lightyear and all the characters from Pixar films.
 It is a cine-concert that features a live orchestra with actors on stage, music extracted from the movies and original compositions.

 Other events

 Minecon 2012

-From November 24 to 25, 2012, Disneyland Paris' Events Arena, the New York Convention Centre, and the Times Square Exhibitor's Hall hosted the 2012 edition of the official Minecraft convention Minecon which was attended by 4,500 people.
+From 24 to 25 November 2012, Disneyland Paris' Events Arena, the New York Convention Centre, and the Times Square Exhibitor's Hall hosted the 2012 edition of the official Minecraft convention Minecon which was attended by 4,500 people.
 During the convention, Mojang announced Minecrafts Redstone Update.
 The convention featured several Minecraft YouTubers as guests along with developers from Mojang.